 - more creative

 Why are so many individuals obese, stressed, and indifferent?

 We are are out of shape, tuned out and stressed out, because we’re missing something essential to their health and development: connection to the natural world.

 Nature provides benefits to our mental health and our physical health

 Nature is good for us and has both long and short term mental and physical health benefits.

-Nature calms and heals the human body and mind
+Nature calms the brain and heals the body